mmallindine/Madness-Project/scrollstory/index.md

   - music
 ---

-# Transsexual Emergence And Debate in American Psychiatry, 1950-1969
+# Transsexual Emergence, Debate, and Treatment in American Psychiatry, 1950-1969
-A historical study of male-to-female transsexuals from the perspective of psychiatrists.

 ## Introduction